- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 Our results provide proof-of-principle for effectiveness of small molecule agonists and antagonists for TSHR.
 Chemical optimization of these small molecule ligands needs to be performed in an effort to produce more potent molecules for testing in animal models and for future clinical development.

-- Marcus-Samuels B, Krieger CC, Boutin A, Kahaly GJ, Neumann S, Gershengorn MC.
+- Krieger CC, Sui X, Kahaly GJ, Neumann S, Gershengorn MC.

 Research in Plain Language